awthomp/Persimmon/docs/src/introduction.md

 Introduction
 ============

-On this chapter Persimmon is introduced, along its main objectives and motivations.
+On this chapter Whitewater is introduced, along its main objectives and motivations.
 It also includes a section about topics that are related but beyond the scope of this project.